apiel/zicBox/NOTE.md

 - TODO rag, use a model to describe what the file is doing.... this approach was not working because we make embed base on code, instead we might use a model to descript in natural language what each file is doing and then create and embed base on this description....

+- TODO see if we could use Cairo for UI or ImGui or skia

 - TODO preload next preset in serialize track